Why Do Some Opinions Stay With Us for Decades?

 School felt easy for some kids.
 They seemed to know where they fit.
 I didn't.

 What surprised me during that team meeting wasn't the memory itself.
-It was realizing that some version of that story had been following me around for years.
+It was realizing that some version of that story has been following me around for years.

-Even now, after writing a book, building a business, and speaking around the world, I occasionally catch myself seeing opportunities through the eyes of the girl who felt like she was standing outside the circle looking in.
+Even now, after writing a book, working on a second book, building a business, and speaking around the world, I occasionally catch myself seeing opportunities through the eyes of the girl who felt like she was standing outside the circle looking in.

 That's what got me thinking.

-Why do some opinions stay with us for decades while others disappear by the next day?
+Why do some memories stay with us for decades?

 The kids who wrote those comments barely knew me.
 They certainly weren't qualified to decide who I was or what I was capable of.
 Yet somehow their opinion lasted longer than it should have.